 Why Hygiene Standards Are Critical in Food & Pharma Plants

-Strong hygiene builds consumer trust.
+Good hygiene promotes consumer’s trust.
 People expect food and medicine to be safe.
-Clean plants send a clear message: quality matters.
+Clean plants are a clear message that quality counts.

 Key Tools That Improve Hygiene Standards